-The Group had accounts receivable and installment accounts receivable balance outstanding at NT\$763,322 thousand on December 31, 2021 and NT\$782,615 thousand on December 31, 2020.
+The Group had accounts receivable and installment accounts receivable balance outstanding at NT\$634,736 thousand and NT\$763,322 thousand as at December 31, 2022 and 2021, respectively.
 See Note (VI).16 for information on loss provisions and Note (XII) for credit risk-related information.